Skip to content

 Detroit is a city in transition.
 Over the past 60-some years, the population dropped from 1,850,000 to less than 700,000.
 I’d be remiss to not mention the severe urban decay—it’s said that there’s over 80,000 abandoned buildings within the city.
 All this might bring you to a bleak assessment of the Motor City.
 I beg to differ.
 Detroiters are a resilient, resourceful bunch.
 Always a city of innovation and heart, that spirit remains even amidst the chaos.

-Why go now: Great weather, and there’s so much revitalization happening here that you’re sure to be inspired!
+Why Go Now: Great weather, and there’s so much revitalization happening here that you’re sure to be inspired!

-Where to stay: Housed in the city’s former Fire Department Headquarters, the Detroit Foundation Hotel melds historic with modern luxury.
+Where to Stay: Housed in the city’s former Fire Department Headquarters, the Detroit Foundation Hotel melds historic with modern luxury.
 In addition to chic rooms, and top-notch dining in the Apparatus Room, the hotel offers complimentary car service.
 Hop in a Lincoln Continental or Navigator between 8 AM – 8 PM for rides within a three-mile radius.
 How Detroit is that?

-What to eat: Did you know Detroit has its own pizza style?
+What to Eat: Did you know Detroit has its own pizza style?
 You’ll find square pies, made with a thicker focaccia-style crust, topped with ingredients like pepperoni and brick cheese and finished with red sauce.
 What makes these pizzas especially unique is the industrial blue steel pan used to bake the pies—similar to pans used by auto workers.
-Open since 1946, Buddy’s claims Detroit-stlye pizza originated in its kitchen.
+Open since 1946, Buddy’s claims Detroit-style pizza originated in its kitchen.
 Though they’ve since opened many additional locations, try to make it to the original on Conant Street.

-Listen to live music: In its 85 years, many notable jazz and blues artists graced the stage at Baker’s Keyboard Lounge, including Miles Davis, Ella Fitzgerald and Cab Calloway.
+Listen to Live Music: In its 85 years, many notable jazz and blues artists graced the stage at Baker’s Keyboard Lounge, including Miles Davis, Ella Fitzgerald and Cab Calloway.
 It’s Detroit’s oldest jazz club in continuous operation.
 Go for old time supper club-style food and cocktails paired with incredible live music.

-Urban farm to table: Currently, there are more than 1,400 farms operating in Detroit.
+Urban Farm to Table: Currently, there are more than 1,400 farms operating in Detroit.
 Book an Urban Agriculture Bike Tour with Wheelhouse Direct and see how food goes from garden to fork, visiting a variety of different farms and market gardens in the downtown and east side neighborhoods.

 Asheville, North Carolina

-asheville, north carolinaThis city offers a balanced blend of creative, urban spaces and natural beauty.
+Asheville, North Carolina offers a balanced blend of creative, urban spaces and natural beauty.
 If you can’t decide if you want a city trip or country one, pick Asheville and you’ll get both.

-Why go now: Its elevation makes Asheville cooler than much of North Carolina this time of year.
+Why Go Now: Its elevation makes Asheville cooler than much of North Carolina this time of year.
 Though still hot, you’ll find lots of places to cool off (including a waterslide made by Mother Nature… keep reading!)

-Where to stay: Want to experience life as a Vanderbilt (at least for a night)?
+Where to Stay: Want to experience life as a Vanderbilt (at least for a night)?
 Book a room at the Inn at Biltmore Estate.
 Yes, it’s a splurge, but it’s probably the closest thing you’ll get to a Downton Abbey experience in the states.
 For something more down-to-earth, book a cabin from Willow Winds, just 20 minutes from downtown.
 That’s part of the beauty of Asheville—it’s a city that’s so intertwined with nature that you can easily get both on your trip.

-Best drive: Hello, Blue Ridge Parkway!
+Best Drive: Hello, Blue Ridge Parkway!
 This scenic route connects two National Parks (Shenandoah and the Great Smoky Mountains), with Asheville right along the route.
 The parkway is 469 miles of pure beauty, and taking a day trip along the road is delightful.
 Here’s where I stopped.

 Get your iPhone ready for some great video: Hot?
 Humid?
 Cool off at Sliding Rock, a 60-foot long natural waterslide.